Walker cannot play in Man City system - Guardiola

 Defending Premier League champions City, who are second in the table, face Southampton at St Mary's at 17:30 BST on Saturday.

-Joao Cancelo and Oleksandr Zinchenko played the inverted role, which allowed Walker to slot in on the right of a back three when they pushed into midfield.
+Joao Cancelo and Oleksandr Zinchenko played the inverted role, which allowed Walker, who has 75 England caps, to slot in on the right of a back three when they pushed into midfield.

 But Zinchenko left for Arsenal last summer and Cancelo joined Bayern Munich on loan in January.